cs-magic/exts_chrome_claude-artifact-enhancer/README.md

 ## Usage

 - Approach 1. fork this repo, and in [Chrome Extension](chrome://extensions/) page Load unpacked at the `dist` folder
-- Approach 2. todo: download on github release page
+- Approach 2. todo: download on GitHub release page
 - Approach 3. todo: install directly in google plugin market

 ## Effect